 Preservation Replacement is the University Libraries' "brittle books" program for circulating materials.
 A brittle book exhibits signs of acidic paper and deterioration: damaged binding, pages that break or tear easily, or yellowing paper.
 Due to their fragility, brittle books can not be repaired or rebound without further damage and the Libraries' Preservation Replacement program offers some alternatives to discard, including boxing, linking to or creating digital surrogates, and creating physical facsimiles.

 All books considered for replacement are searched in library catalogs, both in the other libraries of the Orbis Cascade Alliance and across the country, to determine how many other copies or other editions exist and if reprints are available.
 If the Libraries has more than one copy, preservation staff also examine the condition of these materials.

-Finally, if the subject librarian decides to retain a brittle book in the collection and the book is determined to have enough potential use or research utility and is not replaceable by other means, a preservation facsimile (or occasionally preservation microfilm) is ordered, along with a preservation-level digitization of the book that is deposited in the HathiTrust for both access (if out-of-copyright) and digital preservation.
+Finally, if the subject librarian decides to retain a brittle book in the collection and the book is determined to have enough potential use or research utility and is not replaceable by other means, a preservation facsimile (or occasionally preservation microfilm) is made, along with a high-quality digitization of the book that is deposited in the HathiTrust for both access (if out-of-copyright) and digital preservation.